BerkeKaragoz/caesars-cipher/README.md

 # caesars-cipher

-A library that provides a simple interface to the ceasers cipher with a large range.
+A library that provides a simple interface to the caesars cipher with a large range.

 Uses the legal range of UTF-8 instead of the regular alphabet: **0x80** _(128)_